 Although this seems like it should be an unlikely event, statistics show that this happens as high as forty times every week in the United States.

-Wrong-site surgery is a devastating problem that often arises from any number of reasons.
-It often results from a lack of planning to a miscommunication or the blatant neglect of a surgeon.
+Wrong-site surgery is a devastating problem that often arises for any number of reasons.
+It often results from a lack of planning to miscommunication or the blatant neglect of a surgeon.
 This can have shattering results for the patient and the surgeon.
 Wrong-site surgery is not just an orthopedic surgery problem that occurs because a surgeon operates on the wrong limb.

 Examples of Wrong-Site Surgeries

-There are many different types of wrong site surgeries.
+There are many different types of wrong-site surgeries.
 Examples include:

 - Amputation of the wrong limb or body part